Lindaobichukwu/Financial-Analysis/README.md

-# Project Title: Financial-Analysis Using Python Libraries.
+# Project Title: Financial Analysis Using Python Libraries.

+### Data Source:
+              This project is a Kaggle dataset<https://www.kaggle.com/datasets>

 ### Project Description:
-                     In this project, we took help from Numpy, Pandas, Seaborn and Matplotlib to create amazing visualizations.
+               In this project, I took help from Numpy, Pandas, Seaborn and Matplotlib to create amazing visualizations.
                This project analyzes financial data using libraries like Pandas and Matplotlib.
 The project reads financial data from an Excel file, processes it, and then generates visualizations to analyze the data.

 ### Execution:
-               In the course of this project, I imported my Libraries, imported my dataset, explored my dataset, cleaned and prepared my data before visualizing it.
-               This enabled me, draw conclusive insights from my analysis.
+               In the course of this project, I imported my Libraries, imported my dataset, explored my dataset, cleaned and prepared my data before visualizing them.
+This enabled me draw conclusive insights from my analysis.

 ### Some of the data visualized are as follows:
         .
 Analyzed the segment sector.